parthasen/SDC/README.md

 5. The rectangles to identify vehicles is bit jittery.
 6. Unable to classify multiple non car objects such as pedestrians from cars.

-I will work on improving average_boxes function and find_windows_from_heatmap.
-The model doesn't separate two cars very well when they are close together.
-After this, I will combine this pipeline with the pipeline from a previous project that detects lanes.

 *In future I'll try*

 1. Better error handling and application of class.